OpenSensory/opensensory.github.io/_posts/2022-03-06-governance-tech.md

 - [Dutch agri-environmental cooperatives](https://www.boerennatuur.nl/english/)
 - The extension of the concept of watersheds, such as [foodsheds](https://cias.wisc.edu/wp-content/uploads/sites/194/2008/07/comingin1.pdf)
 - Distributed digital organizations and economic collaboration networks - such as DAOs, [Valueflows](https://www.valueflo.ws/), and [Open Collective](https://opencollective.com/)
-- Boundary organizations, such as the [California Ocean Science Trust](https://www.oceansciencetrust.org/our-work/)
-- Multiple innovations in democratic voting mechanisms and market design

 ## A work in progress

-The work on governance tech will get underway in March and April 2022 as the development team and community membership takes shape.
-The work is expected to cover questions about ecocredits for pollinator habitat enhancement, transparency in decision making and finances, and funding/resource allocation model(s)
+The work on governance tech will get underway as the development team and community membership takes shape.
+The work is expected to cover questions about ecocredit-based finance for pollinator habitat enhancement, transparency in decision making and finances, and funding/resource allocation models.